 - Academic reference from your home institution

-- Copy of your most current academic transcript (officially translated in English if needed)
+- Copy of your most recent academic transcript (officially translated in English if needed)

 - Copy of your Bio-metric passport page

-- Full course selection list from Study Abroad Catalogue
+- Full course selection list from Study Abroad Module Catalogue

-- 250–300 word personal statement explaining why you want to study abroad and what you expect to gain
+- Personal statement, in no more than 500 words, explaining why you want to study abroad and what you expect to gain

 Some subject areas impose a maximum limit to the number of Study Abroad students that they will accept, so we advise applying early.